SarahAzrin/Indigenous-Peoples-Group/README.md

 ### Branches

-There are 10 branches of the Sami people:
-[Northern Sami](https://en.wikipedia.org/wiki/S%C3%A1mi#Mountain_S%C3%A1mi) : population 42,500, primarily located in Norway
-Lule Sami: population of 8,000, primarily located in Sweden Pite Sami: population of 2,000, primarily located in Sweden Southern Sami: population of 1,200, primarily located in Sweden
+There are 10 branches of the Sami people: Northern Sami, : population 42,500, primarily located in Norway Lule Sami: population of 8,000, primarily located in Sweden Pite Sami: population of 2,000, primarily located in Sweden Southern Sami: population of 1,200, primarily located in Sweden